 The former home of El Pomar founders Spencer and Julie Penrose now serves as a nonprofit conference and education center owned and operated by El Pomar Foundation.
 The stunning scenery and first-rate facilities combine to make a meeting at Penrose House a one-of-a-kind experience.

-Through this innovative outreach program more than 70 local community leaders make up 11 Regional Councils that represent Colorado's 64 counties who serve on El Pomar's 11 regional councils.
+This innovative outreach program engages more than 70 local community leaders from Colorado's 64 counties who serve on El Pomar's 11 regional councils.
 Council members offer insight and perspective on the important issues in their own communities to inform El Pomar's grant making across the state.
-Each regional council recommends $200,000 in grants annually and serves as a sounding board for El Pomar activities taking place across the state.
+Each regional council recommends $200,000 in grants annually and serves as a sounding board for the Foundation's activities across the state.

 Rocky Mountain Tax Seminar for Private Foundations